Seahawks promote Shaquem Griffin from practice squad

 RENTON — This week Shaquem Griffin didn’t have to wait until Saturday to find out he would be play in the Seahawks’ game Sunday.

-Instead, the Seahawks announced Friday that Griffin had been promoted to the 53-player roster, filling an open spot that remained after the waiving earlier in the week of linebacker D’Andre Walker.
+The Seahawks announced Friday that Griffin had been promoted to the 53-player roster, filling an open spot that remained after waiving, earlier in the week, of linebacker D’Andre Walker.
 The Seahawks face the Dolphins in Miami on Sunday.

-The promotion comes on the heels of Griffin playing 17 snaps in Sunday’s 38-31 win over Dallas, including 10 on the final drive when he had a pass breakup and a quarterback hit as Seattle kept the Cowboys out of the end zone.
+The promotion comes on the heels of Griffin playing 17 snaps in Sunday’s 38-31 win over Dallas, including 10 on the final drive when he had a pass breakup and a quarterback hit as the Seahawks kept the Cowboys out of the end zone.

 That came after Griffin had been elevated off the practice squad last Saturday.
-Thanks to new rules this year, players can be elevated off the practice squad twice each season and then returned without going through waivers.
+Thanks to new rules this year, players can be elevated off the practice squad twice each season and returned without going through waivers.

-Griffin and safety Ryan Neal were both returned to the practice squad Monday.
+Griffin and safety Ryan Neal were returned to the practice squad Monday.
 Neal was signed to the 53 on Wednesday.
 Griffin was protected on the practice squad Tuesday, meaning no other team could sign him.
-That also gave Seattle the option to again elevate him Saturday (though that would have been the last time they could have done so, as players can be elevated only twice in a season).
+That also gave them the option to again elevate him Saturday (though that would have been the last time they could have done so, as players can be elevated only twice in a season).

-Instead, the Seahawks for now are giving Griffin a spot on the regular roster, where he will provide linebacker depth with Jordyn Brooks ruled for Sunday’s game.
+The Seahawks for are giving Griffin a spot on the regular roster, where he will provide linebacker depth with Jordyn Brooks ruled out for Sunday’s game.
 Brooks started last week for Bruce Irvin, who is out for the year because of a knee injury.

 Coach Pete Carroll said Cody Barton will start at linebacker.
 But Barton is nursing a quad injury and with the length of Brooks’ absence unclear the team needs another body at linebacker.